SergiuPopa8/Network-Traffic-Anomaly-Tool/README.md

 # Network-Traffic-Anomaly-Tool
-Network Traffic Anomaly Tool.
-This project captures the LAN trafic between two devices.
+This tool captures the LAN trafic between two devices.
 It detects potential unwanted traffic such as port scanning and brute-force attacks, using Machine Learning.
 The project uses Scapy for capturing raw TCP packets and Random Forest for the classification model.